pharo-project/pharo-potentialEnhancementLogs/DelayRefactoring.md

 1. Consider the snapshot startup list replacing Delay with DelayScheduler.

 2. Consider changing how the delay scheduling is paused during a snapshot.
 The VM randomly signals the timingSemaphore, and this must not wake up any code, which couldinterfer with the snapshot.
-AccessProtect is still referenced in the shutdown/startup sequence, which does not align with the experimental delay schedulers makign it redundant.
+AccessProtect is still referenced in the shutdown/startup sequence, which does not align with the experimental delay schedulers making AccessProtect redundant.
 Some possibilities:
    * placing a new pausedForSnapshotSemaphore check in the timer event loop
    * have an inner and outer timer event loop.
 The inner loop exits prior to snapshot and then waits on pausedForSnapshotSemaphore.
 When unpaused the outer loop re-enters the inner loop.